QCDIS/NaaVRE-website/Readiness-level-framework.md

 #### Co-development responsibilities
 The following roles should be assigned during co-development:
-- Virtual lab owner / Principal investigator: Provides the use case that will be the first application of the virtual lab.
-Guides the development of the lab from the scientific viewpoint.
+- Virtual lab owner / Principal investigator: Guides the development of the lab from the scientific viewpoint.
 - Virtual lab core developers: One or multiple core developers create a new virtual lab in NaaVRE.
 - Virtual lab code reviewer: Provides feedback on the user-friendliness, maintainability, and robustness of the source code and other assets.
 We recommend starting with reviews early on in the development process, as this may contribute to a clear architecture, and good code quality.